ibm-cloud-docs/vpc/vpc_image_from_volume.md

    - The Custom images for VPC page,
    - The list of instances on the Virtual server instances for VPC page,
    - The Instance details page,
-   - The list of volumes on Block storage volumes for VPC page.
+   - The list of volumes on Block Storage volumes for VPC page.
    - The Volume details page.

 * In the [API](/docs/vpc?topic=vpc-create-ifv#image-from-volume-vpc-api), you can create a custom image at the same time as you create a new instance, or you can create an image from an existing instance.
 With the regional API, you create an image by making a `POST /images` call and passing the boot volume ID.